AntonEi/Skier-s-Guide/README.md

 - To provide the user with precise instructions, images, and benefits for each skill level.
 - To provide the user with a calming, responsive platform for easy navigation.
 - To Enhance your skiing skills with our in-depth video tutorials, providing step-by-step guidance.
-- to explore our in-depth gear section for carefully selected insights and recommendations on the latest ski equipment.
+- To explore our in-depth gear section for carefully selected insights and recommendations on the latest ski equipment.

 ## User Stories
 - ### First time user
-  - As a first time user I want to understand the main purpose of the site and learn about the benifits of having the best gear in the slopes
+  - As a first-time user, I want to understand the main purpose of the site and learn about the benifits of having the best gear in the slopes
   - As a first-time user, I want to navigate the website intuitively, ensuring a positive and enjoyable experience.
-  - As a first time user I want to be able to browse ski content without having to sign-up / register.
+  - As a first-time user, I want to be able to browse ski content without having to sign-up / register.

-- ### Returing User
+- ### Returning User
   - As a returning user, I want to effortlessly navigate to the best ski gear that enhances my skiing experience on the slopes.
   - As a returning user, I want to find step-by-step instructions to improve my skills both on and off the slopes, ensuring a comprehensive guide for my skiing journey.
   - As a returning user, I want to easily locate my next skiing destination on the 'Ski Resort Page.